 This section of the Brewer’s loop carries over roughly 100 miles of road and rolls alongside nearly 70 miles of river.
 In addition to breweries, you’ll also find plenty of great restaurants, hiking trails, state and local parks and so much more.
 Regardless of where you begin or end on The Susquehanna Stretch, you’ll never be too far from a little NEPA fun.

 The route courses through Wyoming, Luzerne and Columbia Counties.
-You’ll find ten brewery stops in nine unique towns.
+You’ll find 12 brewery stops in 9 unique towns.
 All along the way, the road crisscrosses and piggybacks the Susquehanna River.
 It plunges into dense cities teeming with architectural and historical significance, like Wilkes-Barre and Pittston.
 It stops in storied coal country outposts like Conyngham and Shickshinny.
 And it weaves and dips through pastoral scenes in rural centers like Tunkhannock and Bloomsburg.

 An eclectic beer list as diverse as the people, the towns and the terrain along the way.

 The beer on the Susquehanna Stretch speaks for itself, and in many tongues.
 If you’re into hops, you’ll find an assortment of strong IPA contenders.
 And no one is letting that NEIPA craze pass them by.
 Just about every brewery on the list features one or two versions of the tropically tilted, hazy creation.
 There are very subtle distinctions between different Stouts and Porters – should you favor the dark side.
 And, from Hefes and sours to classically simple Pilsners to truly unique twists on tried-and-true favorites, you’ll see it all.

 This stretch of the Brewer’s Loop sparks the craft beer drinker’s imagination.
 It connects the journey, the beer, those who drink it and those who make it in a manner unmoved by pretension.
 It’s more than just a beer run or a brewery hop.